jmdaweb/NVDARemoteServer/readme.md

 * --interface6=ip: listen only on the specified IPV6 address.
 This setting doesn't affect IPV4 interfaces.
 * --port=port: listen only on the specified tcp port.
 * --port6=port: listen on the specified port, but only for IPV6.
 By default, use the value specified in --port.
 Use this value if you want different ports for IPV4 and IPV6 sockets.
 * --logfile=path, --pidfile=path: these parameters are available, but unuseful in debug mode.
 You can use them on init.d and systemd units, but it's not recommended.
 Use --configfile instead.
-* --configfile=path: read config file from path.
-All the previous options can be edited in the configuration file.
+If you change pidfile in the configuration file and use the server as a system daemon, update the pidfile variable in the service units for the status command to work properly.
 * --loglevel=n, where n is a number between 0 (almost quiet) and 3 (very verbose).
 * --pemfile=path: path to the private key and certificate used for ssl connections.
 They must be in the same file.
 * --motd=string: specify the message of the day displayed to all clients when they join a channel.
 Enclose the message between quotes.
 * --motd_force_display=integer: display the message of the day even if it has not changed since last time the client joined a channel.
 0 means do not force display, 1 means force display.
+* --configfile=path: read config file from path.
+All the previous options can be edited in the configuration file.

 Note: the command line arguments take precedence over the supplied ones in the configuration file.